 International Olive Council (IOC) and California Trade Standards for Olive Oil, by Paul Vosse

-Photos taken at the Hojiblanca Museum of Olive Oil in Antequera, Spain, located in Andalusia (Southern Spain).
-In March of 2014, we ventured to Spain on a culinary trip in Andalusia.
+Photo below taken at the Hojiblanca Museum of Olive Oil in Antequera, Spain, located in Andalusia (Southern Spain).
+In March of 2014, What’s Cooking America ventured to Spain on a culinary trip in Andalusia.
 The area of Antequera, in Southern Spain, is well known as a key producer of olive oil in modern times, however the recent discovery of the ruins of a Roman villa, once dedicated to olive oil production. supports the already substantial evidence that the importance of the product in the region dates back is ancient indeed.

 Its most important exhibit is a 17-century olive pressing installation, donated by the Cuadra Rojo famly.
 The building itself reproduces the architectural form and all the elements of the first olive pressing installation.

 This olive oil press is 12.5 meters long.
 The ropes, the nails, even the wasps’ nests are preserved.